Roxanne Bouchard: Detective Moralès series

 Bouchard is best known for her series of maritime crime novels following the investigations of detective Joaquin Moralès in the Gaspé Peninsula of Quebec.
 In the first novel of the series, titled Nous étions le sel de la mer (2014), Moralès investigates a body washed up from the sea.
 The novel was a 2015 Prix France-Québec finalist.
 Its sequel, La Mariée de corail, was published by Éditions Libre Expression in 2020; in the novel, Moralès investigates the disappearance of a lobster boat captain.
 The novel won the 2021 Best French Crime Book award from the Crime Writers of Canada and topped the online sales chart of the Académie des lettres du Québec in August 2020.
 The third novel of the series, Le murmure des hakapiks, was published in 2021.
 Two parallel and converging storylines make up the novel, one in which Moralès is investigating the assault of a teenager, while her friend Simone Lord, a Fisheries Officer introduced in the previous novel, monitors a seal hunt aboard a trawler.
 The novel was nominated for the Crime Writers of Canada award for Best French Crime Book in 2022.

 English versions of the original French-language novels–We Were the Salt of the Sea (2018), The Coral Bride (2020), and Whisper of the Seals (2022)–were translated by David Warriner and published by British publisher Orenda Books.
 In 2020, Swiss publisher Atrium Verlag obtained rights for a German-language version of the first two novels.
 The Coral Bride was longlisted for the 2021 CWA Dagger for Crime Fiction in Translation from the United Kingdom-based Crime Writers' Association.

+Nous étions le sel de la mer was selected as the Quebec representative for the 2023 edition of the book debate show Le Combat des livres, where it was defended by actor Gilles Renaud.